Debt Validation FAQ

 What if I don't receive a debt validation notice after the first communication?

 It's possible the debt validation notice was included in the first communication.
 Under the FDCPA, this is allowed as long as the notice is made in writing.
-Perhaps you missed the debt validation notice.
+You may have even missed it.
 In any case, you can send your request for debt validation regardless of receiving the debt validation notice from the debt collector.
 Make sure you send the request before the 30-day period has ended to ensure your rights are protected.

 What should a debt validation notice say?

 The collector's debt validation notice to you should be made in writing.
 It should include the following:

 - The assumption that the debt will be valid unless you dispute it within 30 days